 Post-dinner and before bed are the most preferred times for users for accessing lock screen content, the report said.

-Entertainment, News and Nature/Wildlife emerged as the top three content categories on the lock screen platform while users’ preference for digital content for few other sectors such as health and fitness; polls and quizzes also increased significantly.
+Entertainment, News and Nature/Wildlife emerged as the top three content categories on the lock screen platform.
+Users’ preference for digital content for few other sectors such as health and fitness; polls, and quizzes also increased significantly.